emaverick2001/PersonalPortfolio/src/content/blog/gpu-passthrough-on-nixos.md

 - [Looking Glass](https://looking-glass.io/) seems even more interesting
 - NixOS is great!
-Having multiple generations of the system made it easy to experiment safely, and being able to disable everything temporarily without losing my progress for later is quite nice
+Having multiple generations of the system made it easy to experiment safely, and being able to disable everything temporarily without losing my progress for later is nice
 - I need to take more pictures and screenshots during projects like this!